mihaelamj/barcodedudeend/README.md

 ```
 ##Use Body Parser

-Body parser enables you to send JSONs in body
+Body parser is middleware that allows Express to read the body, and then parse that into JSON object.

 ###Install body-parser